guillelozabala/lmos_opioids/README.md

 The sector composition of the counties is obtained from https://www.census.gov/programs-surveys/cbp/data/datasets.html.
 The data on the rollout of the PDMPs come from Horwitz et al. (2020)

+The minimum wage data is webscraped from https://www.dol.gov/agencies/whd/state/minimum-wage/history.
+The script thar retrieves the data can be found at the auxiliary respository

 **References**:

 Horwitz JR, Davis C, McClelland L, Fordon R, Meara E. The importance of data source in prescription drug monitoring program research.
 Health Serv Res.
 2021; 56: 268–274. https://doi.org/10.1111/1475-6773.13548